 After Robert left, Andy and Luke went exploring, hoping to find more mushrooms.
 Scott and I took the canoe over to Disappearing Lake.
 It had been sunny when we started, but almost as soon as we left the shore, the rain began to fall.
-We paddled under a clump of tall cottonwoods and waited under the shelter of their canopy, floating in still, black water while the rain pounded the lake’s surface only a few feet from our vessel.
+We paddled under a clump of tall cottonwoods and waited under the shelter of their canopy, floating in still, black water while the rain pounded the lake’s surface all around us.

 Just a few moments later, the storm let up and it began to clear.
 We left our sheltered cove and headed across the lake.
 We could see by the rings on the trees coming up through the lake, the water level was dropping.
 The water wasn’t as high as I had hoped, but it was still deep enough that, with some perseverance, we found a passage through to the different fingers and branches of the lake.
 We spent several hours poking about, gliding through the towering cottonwoods along the misshapen lumps of lava which formed the banks of this vernal impoundment.